 Board's Role in Student Achievement - There are core skills that effective boards need to ensure that all students achieve at high levels.
 These skills form a framework for effective school governance.
-The National School Boards Association named this framework the Key Work of School Boards.
-These core skills can guide the school board's vision by exploring, questioning, assessing and working with others to improve outcomes and opportunities for students.
+Organized around the National School Boards Association, Key Work of School Boards, these core skills can guide school board action by exploring, questioning, assessing and working with others to improve outcomes and opportunities for students.